japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StreamingAggregationStateManagerImplV2.md

 put(store: StateStore, row: UnsafeRow): Unit
 ----

-NOTE: `put` is part of the <<spark-sql-streaming-StreamingAggregationStateManager.adoc#put, StreamingAggregationStateManager Contract>> to store a row in a state store.
+NOTE: `put` is part of the <<spark-sql-streaming-StreamingAggregationStateManager.md#put, StreamingAggregationStateManager Contract>> to store a row in a state store.

 `put`...FIXME